VirtoCommerce/vc-platform/docs/fundamentals/essential-modularity.md

 ## Module deployment process

-Virto platform  has a build automation tool  [VirtoCommerce.GlobalTool](https://github.com/VirtoCommerce/vc-platform/tree/master/build)   that helps with  building, packaging  and releasing  modules, you might read more about by this link https://github.com/VirtoCommerce/vc-platform/tree/master/build.
+Virto platform  has a build automation tool  [VirtoCommerce.GlobalTool](https://github.com/VirtoCommerce/vc-platform/tree/dev/build)   that helps with  building, packaging  and releasing  modules, you might read more about by this link [vc-build for packages management](https://github.com/VirtoCommerce/vc-platform/blob/dev/docs/CLI-tools/build-automation.md) for more info.

 ![image](../media/essential-modularity-7.png)